algolia/color-extractor/README.md

 ### Passing Settings

-All algorithms can be used right out of the box because of settings tweaked for the larger range of images possible.
+All algorithms can be used right out of the box thanks to settings tweaked for the larger range of images possible.
 Because these settings don't target any special kind of catalog, changing them may cause a gain of precision.